canyon289/canyon289.github.io/dev/content/AzurePipelines.md

 like VScode.

 Practically speaking Microsoft is also offering more parallel builds and longer runtime than TravisCI.
-PyMC3, one of the other projects I contribute to, PyMC3, recently ran into TravisCI's 50 minute build limit and we had to do some hacky stuff to get around it.
+PyMC3 recently ran into TravisCI's 50 minute build limit and we had to do some hacky stuff to get around it.
 Having 6 hours of build time in Azure is very convenient.

-Due to these we are trying both services in parallel to see which is a better fit for ArviZ given current circumstances.
+Due to these reasons we are trying both services in parallel to see which is a better fit for ArviZ given current circumstances.

 ## Tips
 This section is a grab bag of tips from my ramp up to Azure.
-I'll be updating it as a I learn more.
+I'll be updating it as I learn more.

 ## Skip the main docs initially
 One upside of Azure is that it's more flexible than TravisCI, but it's